 If you run into issues with the integration not assigning the responder as the assignee in Jira, make sure:

-- you've entered the Jira account ID in the Jira SD User ID custom field.
+- you've entered the Jira account ID in the Jira SD User ID custom user property.

 - the user has the Assignable User permission in Jira (see the Jira documentation for details).